mpawliuk/MC-2018-NT/README.md

 ### 1.1 Introduction

 * Introduction of people in class
-* Sample problems to piqued interest in number theory
+* Sample problems to pique interest in number theory
 	* Hotdogs come in pack of 10.
 Hotdog buns come in pack of 8.
 How much of each should you buy to not have any leftover hotdogs or buns?
 	* You have 2 containers with no markings.
 However, you know that container A can